-Supermarket and grocery expenditures continue to account for the bulk of food retailing purchases with a share of 69 percent.
-The United States accounted for US\$1.2 billion (11 percent) of Australia's total food related imports in 2019.
-Despite the effects of COVID-19, the market remains an excellent opportunity for U.S. exporters.
+Supermarket and grocery expenditures continue to account for the bulk of food retailing purchases with a share of 66 percent.
+The United States accounted for US\$1.2 billion (12 percent) of Australia's total food related imports in 2020.
+The market remains an excellent opportunity for U.S. exporters.
 For more information, please see the latest Retail Food Sector report.